 - Moving Beyond the Automobile, Multi-modal Transportation Planning in Bellingham, Washington, by Chris Comeau, Practicing Planner, vol. 7, no. 3, 2009 - Describes Bellingham's innovative system of multimodal transportation concurrency management

-- Transportation Guidebook - Ch.
-6D - Concurrency Management Systems, Washington State Department of Commerce, Growth Management Services, 08/2012 - Chapter from updated growth management guide
+- Your Community’s Transportation System: A Guide to Reviewing, Updating and Implementing Your Transportation Element Ch.
+6D - Concurrency Management Systems, Washington State Department of Commerce, Growth Management Services, 8/2012

 - Washington State Department of Transportation, Growth Management Act Comprehensive Plan Resources - See "Concurrency" section

 The following are selected concurrency provisions from Washington cities.

 - Bellevue City Code Ch.
 14.10 - Traffic Standards Code - See Sec.
 14.10.030 - Level-of-service standard

 - Bellingham Municipal Code Ch.
 13.70 - Multimodal Transportation Concurrency Management - Good example of application of concurrency to various modes of transportation, including pedestrian, bicycle, transit, and arterial streets